 4. Go on a shopping spree around Robin Hoods Bay shops

 Potter around the cute streets and ginnels visiting the independent shops.
 Muir Lea store has all you need for a day at the seaside from buckets, spades and others.
-Berties of Bay overlooking Kings Beck sells men’s and women’s clothing from thick woollen jumpers to weatherproof jackets – they’re quite the cool find.
+Berties of Bay overlooking Kings Beck sells fantastic and high quality men’s and women’s clothing inspired by the fishing heritage of the villag from thick woollen jumpers to weatherproof jackets – they’re quite the cool find.

 5. Visit where the smugglers enjoyed a pint in the Robin Hood’s Bay Pubs